discrete-notes/discrete-notes.github.io/_posts/2020-05-11-notes-rainy-may-2020.md

 ![](assets/active-learning.png){: .center-image width="70%"}

-A reason to do that is to save time: after processing a fraction of the data, the machine can have some preliminary idea of how the classification look like, and only relevant data point at the boundary of this partition are really useful.
+A reason to do that is to save time: after processing a fraction of the data, the machine can have some preliminary idea of what the classification looks like, and only relevant data points at the boundary of this partition are really useful.
 Another reason is if the data points themselves are costly.
 I remember a talk[^1] where the goal was to decide whether small islands close to the shore reduce or increase the damages of a tsunami.
 If you have perfect knowledge of the